-Based on the number of shares outstanding as of September 30, 2019, our officers, directors and stockholders who hold at least 5% of our stock together beneficially own approximately 51.1% of our outstanding common stock.
+Based on the number of shares outstanding as of March 31, 2020, our officers, directors and affiliated stockholders who hold at least 5% of our stock together beneficially own approximately 51.8% of our outstanding common stock.
 If these officers, directors, and principal stockholders or a group of our principal stockholders act together, they will be able to exert a significant degree of influence over our management and affairs and control matters requiring stockholder approval, including the election of directors, amendments to our organizational documents, and approval of any merger, sale of assets or other business combination transactions.
 The interests of this concentration of ownership may not always coincide with our interests or the interests of other stockholders.
 For instance, officers, directors and principal stockholders, acting together, could cause us to enter into transactions or agreements that we would not otherwise consider.
 Similarly, this concentration of ownership may have the effect of delaying or preventing a change in control of our company otherwise favored by our other stockholders.
-As of September 30, 2019, entities affiliated with New Enterprise Associates, or NEA, a venture capital fund associated with one of our directors, collectively beneficially owned approximately 26.0% of our common stock, including shares that NEA has the right to acquire within 60 days of September 30, 2019 upon exercise of warrants held by NEA.
+As of March 31, 2020, entities affiliated with New Enterprise Associates, or NEA, a venture capital fund, collectively beneficially owned approximately 19.4% of our common stock, including shares that NEA has the right to acquire within 60 days of March 31, 2020 upon exercise of warrants held by NEA.